KyloIO/kylo-docs/user-guides/KyloOperationsGuide.rst

 -  ActiveMQ

--  Elasticsearch (optional, but required for full featureset)
+-  Elasticsearch (optional, but required for full feature set)

 Installation
 =============